juicer/juicer/docs/markdown/config.md

     # serve to sign RPMs for us.
 See juicer.common.RpmSignPlugin.
     rpm_sign_plugin: juicer.plugins.MySweetPlugin

+    # Carts are stored in a mongodb instance somewhere, this is the
+    #  hostname of our mongodb server.
+    cart_host: mongodb01.util.tux.org

     [devel]
     # Most of our configuration for this environment lives in the
     # DEFAULT section already, but we do need to tell Juicer where